The World's Great Snare

 The World's Great Snare is a 1916 American silent drama film produced by Adolph Zukor's Famous Players Film Company and distributed through Paramount Pictures.
 The film is based on a 1900 novel of the same name by E. Phillips Oppenheim and was directed by Joseph Kaufman.
 The film stars Pauline Frederick, a noted stage actress, and Irving Cummings, later a director, is the male lead.
-The film is now considered lost.